3b1b/manim/docs/source/installation/win.rst

 **************************

-After making sure you have a clean install following the instructions for each dependency above, you can go back to installing manim itself in :doc:`installation_index`.
+After making sure you have a clean install following the instructions for each dependency above, you can go back to :ref:`installing-manim`.